catseye/Cfluviurrh/README.markdown

     not supported by the implementation, "an error occurs".

 Note that whitespace and comments are not allowed inside any statement which begins with a register reference.
+If an attempt is made to execute any statement which does not conform to the above syntax, "an error occurs".

 The input stream and output stream are implementation-defined concepts.

 If division by zero is attempted, "an error occurs".

+If a jump is made to a position beyond the extent of the program text, either the program just ends, or "an error occurs" -- implementor's choice.

 ### Experiencing Emotions ###

-Whenever a jump statement is executed, an emotion is experienced, at a certain intensity level.
+Whenever a jump statement is executed, an emotion is experienced at a certain intensity level.

 The emotion being experienced, and the intensity level, depends on the currently active emotion bank.
 Only emotion bank zero is described here.

-The contents of the first twenty-six registers, at the point in time that the emotion is to be experienced, are summed, modulo 74, to obtain an emotion number.
+The contents of the first twenty-six registers, at the point in time that the emotion is to be experienced, are summed (modulo 74) to obtain an _emotion number_.
 The emotion number refers to the following table; it is consulted to obtain the emotion to be experienced.

 *   0: sadness